IIsiolu/Book-A-Meal/README.md

 ## API End points
 - POST /auth/signup     Register a user
 - POST /auth/login      Login a user
--GET /meals/            Get all the meal options  Only Admin (caterer) should  be able to do this.
+- GET /meals/            Get all the meal options  Only Admin (caterer) should  be able to do this.
--POST /meals/           Add a meal option  Only Admin (caterer) should  be able to do this.
+- POST /meals/           Add a meal option  Only Admin (caterer) should  be able to do this.
--PUT /meals/<mealId>    Update the information of a  meal option -DELETE /meals/<mealId>  Remove a meal option  Only Admin(caterer) should  be able to do this.
+- PUT /meals/<mealId>    Update the information of a  meal option
+- DELETE /meals/<mealId>  Remove a meal option  Only Admin(caterer) should  be able to do this.
--POST/menu/              Setup the menu for the day   Only Admin(caterer) should  be able to do this.
+- POST/menu/              Setup the menu for the day   Only Admin(caterer) should  be able to do this.

 ##Licence
 - MIT